How do you turn website traffic into sales?

 Step #5 – It’s time to pay!

 You have to set up a way to pay you and while there are, just like landing pages, a whole lotta platforms that are specific to taking payments, you don’t have to use them – especially if you are doing this on a budget.
-Squarespace has a built in payment structure and WordPress, of course, has plugins you can use to take payments.
+Use what WordPress provides for you with plugins.
+I have WooCommerce and Stripe integration on my Divi Design Academy website.

 Step #6 – Create your email automation sequence